dojot/docs/source/mqtt-tls.rst

 .. code-block:: bash

-  sudo apt install git
+  sudo apt install git curl jq openssl
-  sudo apt-get install curl
-  sudo apt-get install jq
-  sudo apt-get install openssl

 Download `CertReq`_  on your machine directly from dojot repository and switch to the corresponding version of your dojot environment: